Giuseppe-Di-Nunzio/destination-onedrive/README.md

 This is the repository for the Onedrive destination connector, written in Python.
 It enables you to copy data from any source to you OneDrive Business.
 OneDrive connector makes easy to integrate enterprise data with Microsoft powerful tool like Power BI and more.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/destinations/onedrive).

 ## Local development